 Requirements Gathering Template

-Part of any project proposal is understanding the requirements associated with the project.
+Part of any project proposal is understanding the project requirements.
 The free requirements gathering template is a place to collect those requirements and communicate them between the user and the developer.
 This template is great for product or IT proposals, which have strict requirements about the product to be delivered.
 If your proposal is approved, you’re one step closer to planning a successful project.

 RACI Matrix Template